MicrosoftDocs/VBA-Docs/word/Concepts/Miscellaneous/predefined-bookmarks.md

 # Predefined Bookmarks

 Word sets and automatically updates a number of reserved bookmarks.
-Use these predefined bookmarks just as you use bookmarks that you place in documents, except that you do not have to set them and they are not listed on the **Go To** tab in the **Find and Replace** dialog box.
+Use these predefined bookmarks just as you use bookmarks that you place in documents, except that you don't have to set them and they are not listed on the **Go To** tab in the **Find and Replace** dialog box.

 Use predefined bookmarks with the **[Bookmarks](../../../api/Word.Bookmarks.DefaultSorting.md)** property.
 The following example sets the bookmark named "currpara" to the location marked by the predefined bookmark named "\Para".